amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 What happens when you press `<your favorite Linux command> <TAB>`?
 You get a bunch of suggestions with one of them just the one you had in mind you were going to type.
-Auto completions in shells are super helpful and that's probably the most boring sales pitch.
-Anyway, as we will find out, quite a bit goes on behind the scenes.
+Auto completions in shells are super helpful and as we will find out, quite a bit goes on behind the scenes.

 Before we go too further into my investigations and findings, I  must credit the author of this [blog post](https://www.joshmcguigan.com/blog/shell-completions-pure-rust/) - it triggered my curiosity and made me find time out to learn more about something I use everyday, but don't know much about how